vectordotdev/content-old/posts/elixir-graphql-part-one.md

 GraphQL is not perfect, by any means.
 It's pretty complicated and you'll likely run into a lot of people with lots of REST experience not understanding why a particular piece of a GraphQL query works the way it does.
 You'll need to train your users to be able to use this new API effectively, but the end result is allowing the client to get whatever they want, however they want it!

-With that past us, let's move on to talk more about the actual implementation!
+With that past us, let's move on to talk more about the actual implementation.

 #### Designing the shape of our data